 But What About The Taste?

 I digress.
 Back to the taste.
-Given that this alternative contains coconut, Karlton wasn’t able to try it.
-Given the fact that I’m allergic to everything, I didn’t try it either.
-That left us with the three musketeers of food sampling.
+Given that this alternative contains coconut, I had the three musketeers of food sampling helping.

-Our child with a dairy allergy was ok with both flavors, and didn’t have anything bad to say.
+My child with a milk allergy was OK with both flavours, and didn’t have anything bad to say.
 He didn’t have a huge preference when it came to cooked vs uncooked like the other two.
 However, it’s always so important to remember that he has a biased opinion.
 Yet, he has the most accurate as well…

 You see, the other two musketeers have a point of reference.
 They eat cheese regularly.
 Kid Two has NEVER had (any form) of dairy based cheese in his life.
 He will never know, and he can only compare a product like this to other dairy free options.
 I say biased because he can’t compare and I say accurate because he can’t compare.